LukasCollishaw/lwapitest/README.md

 I wrote this solution as 3 individual microservices to be orchestrated with Kubernetes; this allows us to individually scale up/down each service depending on their needs.

 Ultimately, the biggest bottleneck as far as I can see is the ticket generation/validation services and the write heavy database.
 To alleviate these, both the generation and validation services sit behind a load balancer and have Horizontal Pod Autoscaling, which will spin up or kill pods depending on CPU usage.
-Azure is also configured to autoscale the number nodes depending on load.
+Azure is also configured to autoscale the number of nodes depending on load.

 From a database perspective, I've decided to go with Couchbase (which I have never used before, but looked fitting for the role).
 It is a distributed database that remedies the heavy I/O by spreading it across N servers.
 Adding or removing nodes in this cluster is relatively easy and inexpensive, so if demands require it, it can be scaled up and shouldn't face any issues.